Avocet: Biology

-Avocets have long legs and they sweep their long, thin, upcurved bills from side to side when feeding in the brackish or saline wetlands they prefer.
+Avocets have long legs and long, thin, upcurved bills which they sweep from side to side when feeding in the brackish or saline wetlands they prefer.
 Their plumage is pied, sometimes also with some red.

 Members of this genus have webbed feet and readily swim.
 Their diet consists of aquatic insects and other small creatures.

-They nest on the ground in loose colonies.
+Avocets nest on the ground in loose colonies.
 In estuarine settings, they may feed on exposed bay muds or mudflats.
+The nest is simply a lining of grass in a hollow in the ground.
+They lay three or four eggs of a dark greenish or brownish buff color, boldly marked with brown and black.

 The pied avocet is the emblem of the Royal Society for the Protection of Birds.

 Taxonomy

 The genus Recurvirostra was introduced in 1758 by Swedish naturalist Carl Linnaeus in the 10th edition of his Systema Naturae to contain a single species, the pied avocet, Recurvirostra avosetta.
 The genus name combines the Latin recurvus meaning 'bent' or 'curved backwards' with rostrum meaning 'bill'.